ICPSR Data Fair 2016

 - Please note that the 1:00 pm and 3:00 pm sessions are limited to the first 100 participants to log into the session.

-- Recordings and slide decks (when made available) will be placed on ICPSR's YouTube Channel.
-Look for the playlist titled, "2016 Data Fair."
+- Recordings and slide decks have been placed on ICPSR's YouTube Channel within the the playlist titled, "2016 Data Fair".

 ICPSR Data Fair at a Glance